 United Kingdom - Passport & Nationality - British Overseas Citizen (BOC) - Colony birth

-- applicant born in a post-1948 British Colony but before its independence;
+- the candidate was born in a former British Colony before Independence;

 - the candidate's father was born outside of a former British Colony or British Protectorate that gained its independence after the Independence of the candidate's country of birth; AND

 - the candidate's paternal grandfather was born in a former British Colony or British Protectorate that gained its independence after the Independence of the candidate's country of birth.

 UPGRADING TO FULL BRITISH NATIONALITY

 This BOC status could be upgraded in some circumstances where the candidate has the Right of Abode.
 This normally arises where:

 - the candidate has a UK-born grandparent;

 - the candidate is a woman and married a British man before 1983;